MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 <!-- ====================================================================== -->
-## Improved names of plain JavaScript objects in heap snapshots
+## Improved names of JavaScript objects in heap snapshots

 <!-- Plain JavaScript objects are named, categorized, and searchable based on the properties they contain.-->